glennklockwood/limelead/content/pages/sysadmin-howtos/rpi-headless-boot.md

 This `wpa_supplicant.conf` should look something like this:

+    ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+    update_config=1
+    country=US

     network={
         ssid="my_wifi_ssid"
         psk="my_password_in_plaintext"
         key_mgmt=WPA-PSK
     }

+Of note, `ctrl_interface=` is required for command-line utilities to communicate with wpa-supplicant.
+Without this, you're apt to get errors like "Could not connect to wpa\_supplicant."

 You also have to make sure that SSH is enabled on first boot to actually access your newly minted Pi over wifi.
 To do this, put an empty file named `ssh` into